luislortega/Kotlin_Algorithms/README.md

-# Kotlin_CodeTraining
+# Kotlin_Algorithms
-Training with Kotlin
+Algorithms with Kotlin